ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 ### Community

-- I run the Write the Docs meetup in Berlin and have organised other meetups in the past.
+- I ran the Write the Docs meetup in Berlin and have organised other meetups in the past.
 - I was on the organising committee for the 2018, 2019, 2020, 2021 EU, and 2019 Australian Write the Docs conferences.
 - I co-organised the "Tool the Docs" devroom at FOSDEM in 2018, 2019, 2021, 2024, and 2025.
 - I was a judge for the Mozilla open source awards in 2020.